zachsnoek/zachsnoek.com/README.md

 I rebuilt the current version of my site from scratch in 2022, and it allowed me to:

 - Learn Next.js and how to use it for SSG
-- Solidify my CSS skills by building components with styled-components
+- Solidify my CSS skills
 - Create interactive blog posts by using MDX to add React components to posts
 - Add dynamic Open Graph preview images to my posts by using Cloudinary